ezraclintoc/goverter/README.md

 ## Contributing

+This was vibe coded with love, but contributions make it better!

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Add tests if applicable
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Submit a pull request
+5. Open a Pull Request

 ## License